lindsayesterman/screentime-saver/README.md

 Link to live website: https://screentime-saver.vercel.app/

 Screentime Saver is dedicated to aspiring digital minimalists.
-Users can post screentimes, make a profile, and compete with friends to win the lowest time of the week!
+Users can post screentimes, make a profile, and compete with friends to win the lowest screentime of the week!

 ## The Problem: